thereeceshow/Resources/docs to turn into wiki pages/projects/final-project.md

 Create a web app that uses all the technologies learned throughout the bootcamp

-For this project we will be using Laravel, React.js and bootstrap for styling.
+For this project we will be using Laravel, React and bootstrap for styling.

 We will also be following the Agile Scrum Methodology and working within the scope of a two week sprint